liquinlab/elm-smile/docs/experimentdesign.md

 ## :framed_picture: Image and Videos

-Many experiments preset videos or images to participants.
+Many experiments present videos or images to participants.
 We describe how to distribute [images and videos](/imagesvideo) with your Smile project, how to preload them so that they appear immediately when needed, and how to display them in your experiment.